eclipse-openj9/openj9/doc/compiler/jitaas/Protobuf.md

 Note that `std::string`, `std::vector` and `std::tuple` are not trivially copyable, so structs containing them cannot be serialized.
 Structs containing only primitive types are fine.
 If you need to send a struct like object containing non trivially copyable types, use `std::tuple`.
 Structs containing pointers **are** trivially copyable, but the values pointed to will not be copied for you.
 These details arise because it is impossible to inspect the types of fields in a struct at compile time in C++ (unless you consider The Great Type Loophole, but let's not go there).

-If you need to send an empty message (forcing the other process to block until it is received), you can send the special type JITaaS::Void.
+If you need to send an empty message (forcing the other process to block until it is received), you can send the special type JITServer::Void.
 Sending/receiving no values is not supported so an empty type is used as a workaround.